xypha/AHK-v2-scripts/README.md

 -----------------
 #### **Check & Reload AHK**
-  Create a shortcut to check a script's recent actions using `ListLines`, and another shortcut to `Reload` a script after making changes to it.
+  A keyboard shortcut to check the script's recent actions using `ListLines`, and another shortcut to `Reload` the script after making changes to it.

 -----------------
 #### **Remap Keys**
-  This section of the script includes methods to disable keys that you don't use or trigger accidentally too often.
-See examples of ways to change a key's function to suit your needs, such as pressing `ALT + M` to minimise a window instantly, instead of moving your mouse cursor to the "Minimise" button in the title bar.
+  This section of the script includes methods to disable hardware keys that you don't use or trigger accidentally too often.
+  See examples of methods that allow you to customise a key's function to your needs -
+  * Minimise a window instantly with `ALT + M`, instead of moving your mouse cursor all the way to the "Minimise" button in the title bar.
+  * Disable `Insert` key from accidentally triggering when you are trying to press adjacent keys like `Delete` or `Pause/Break`
+  * If you don't like **Task view**, remap it's shortcut `Win + Tab` to the invoke the (arguably faster) traditional `AltTab` menu.
+  * Working on a laptop and missing the `Page Up/Down`, `Home` and `End` buttons?
+Remap `RCtrl + Up/Down/Left/Right` button combos to regain the function of missing keys.

 -----------------
 #### **Customise CapsLock**
   Do you accidentally trigger `CapsLock` when trying to press `a` or `Ctrl + A` or `Alt + Tab`?
 AutoHotkey can ensure this never happens.
   Do you want to enable CapsLock briefly and have it automatically turn off after 10 seconds?
-Check the script for an example.
+Check the script for examples.

+  * Disable `CapsLock` key from accidentally turning ON _only_.
+  * Hit `Shift + CapsLock` keys to turn ON CapsLock-state for customisable duration (10s default, range from 250 milliseconds to 49 days), add a quiet notification in the corner and turn it OFF automatically once the timer expires.
+  * Do you want to turn OFF CapsLock sooner?
+Hit `Esc` key or `CapsLock` (even if this key is disabled).

 -----------------
 #### **Horizontal Scrolling**
-  Whether you have a mouse with or without a tilt wheel, some applications refuse to scroll horizontally.
+  Whether you have a mouse with or without a [tilt wheel](https://en.wikipedia.org/wiki/Scroll_wheel#Functionality), some applications refuse to scroll horizontally.
   This section of the script demonstrates four methods that simulate tilt wheel actions and enables you to force even the most recalcitrant windows to scroll sideways.

 -----------------
 #### **Move Mouse Pointer by pixel**
-  Here is an example of how you can move your mouse pointer with precision, pixel by pixel, using Numpad shortcuts.
-It is easily customisable to your needs.
+  Use `Win + Numpad` keys to move your mouse pointer with precision, pixel by pixel.
+  Cutomise the shortcut commands to your needs by altering one or more of the following -
+  * Starting coordinates (absolute or relative position on Screen, app window or client)
+  * Speed of mouse cursor (range of 0 (fastest, instant), 2 (default) or 100 (slowest))
+  * Degree of mouse movement (relation position by specifying number of pixels).

 -----------------
 #### **Close or Kill an app window with shortcuts**
-  Close any app or window instantly with a keyboard shortcut without having to navigate to the 'Close' button in the title bar.
+  Close any app or window instantly with a keyboard shortcut `Alt + Right Click` without having to navigate to the 'Close' button in the title bar.
+  This simulates the default `Alt + F4` behaviour (in most apps) or `CTRL + W / Q` action (available in some apps).

   Annoyed by unresponsive windows?
-See an example for killing unresponsive windows with a shortcut immediately, instead of searching for the malfunctioning app in Task Manager.
+  Instead of performing a long search in Task Manager, kill the unresponsive window immediately with a shortcut `CTRL + ALT + F4`.

 -----------------
 #### **Adjust Window Transparency**
-  Managing multiple windows on your desktop?
-Here is a handy way to work with them.
+  Here is a handy way to work with multiple windows on your PC.
-  Adjust the transparency of an app or window in customisable increments using mouse keys, or quickly alter transparency to pre-defined levels through a shortcut-triggered pop-up menu.
+  * Use mouse keys `CTRL + Shift + Wheel Up/Down` to adjust the transparency of an app or window in customisable increments (Mininum `1` to Maximum `255`).
+  * Quickly alter transparency to pre-defined levels in two key presses - Hit `F8` and select an option `1 to 5` in the pop-up menu.

   ![Adjust Window Transparency](https://github.com/xypha/AHK-v2-scripts/assets/12472214/317d7536-fa83-456f-93ee-cfdd3ce1fd8b)